hkustDB/Cquirrel-Frontend/codegen/README.md

 * is_Last: whether the relation is last in the tree or not
 * rename_attribute: whether any attributes need to be renamed in the result
 * select_conditions: these are the conditions appearing after the WHERE clause in the sql for the query being described in the json.
 Select conditions are represented as a map and consist of the following fields:
-    * 	operator: the operator binding multiple select conditions with each other e.g. where x = 1 AND y =2, here the operator is AND
+    * 	operator: the operator binding multiple select conditions with each other e.g. where x = 1 AND y =2, here the operator is AND.
+Currently we force the operator to be AND (&&) operator, i.e., the user should rephase the select conditions into the form of Value_A AND Value_B AND Value_C AND ... .
-    *	Values: these are the values of each select condition and is a list, each value is a map and there are 2 types of values:
+    *	Values: these are the values of each select condition and is a list.
-    * left_field: the fields to the left of the operator, this can either be an attribute or a constant
-    * right_field: the fields to the left of the operator, this can either be an attribute or a constant
-    * operator: this is the operator that binds each of the left and right values

 Here is an example: